 LOSS OF CONTROL

 - Why might the parent want/need the child to gift the property back?
 Well, let's say the parent wants to sell the property and move elsewhere.
-I have the very case in my office right now.
+I had this very case in my office 2019-2020.
 Mom gifted a joint tenancy interest to her daughter for estate planning purposes.
-She now wants to sell the property and move elsewhere.
-Daughter is perfectly willing to sign the deed on the condition that she (the daughter) receive half of the sale proceeds.
-Daughter contributed nothing to purchase of the property.
-Daughter has made none of the mortgage payments.
+Later mom decided she wanted to sell the property and move elsewhere.
+Daughter was perfectly willing to sign the deed on the condition that she (the daughter) receive half of the sale proceeds.
+Daughter had contributed nothing to purchase of the property.
+Daughter had made none of the mortgage payments.
 Even worse, daughter lived with mother for a while and damaged the property and did not pay for the damage.
 Outrageous!
-This is headed to litigation.
-Yes, maybe the deed only cost $350 (or less) to prepare and record, whereas a proper estate plan would have cost $3,000 or more, but the savings will be eaten up during the preparation and demand letter stage, before the lawsuit is even filed.
+This ended up in litigation.
+Yes, maybe the deed only cost $350 (or less) to prepare and record, whereas a proper estate plan would have cost $3,500 or more, but the savings ended up being swamped by the cost of litigation.
 When asked, I usually estimate $30,000 for these types of cases.
+I need to raise my estimate.
+That case cost approximately $24,000 to be resolved without a trial.
+Had it gone to trial, it would have been way more.
 Penny wise.
 Pound foolish.

 - Another reason might be the parent wants to refinance.
 Guess what.
 If you "added"* someone to your deed, that person's signature is now required to do anything with your property, including refinance.
 What if you can't find him or her?
 That has been known to happen.
 What if he or she is uncooperative or wants a piece of the action (having contributed absolutely nothing?
 See bullet point immediately above.